Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 }
 ```

-### Adding the documents to the vector database
+#### Adding the documents to the vector database

-The embeddings are then added to the vector database using the [Azure Cognitive Search JavaScript client library](https://www.npmjs.com/package/@azure/search-documents):
+The embeddings along with the original texts are then added to the vector database using the [Azure Cognitive Search JavaScript client library](https://www.npmjs.com/package/@azure/search-documents).
+This process is done in batches, to improve performance and limit the number of requests:

 ```ts
 const searchClient = this.azure.searchIndex.getSearchClient(indexName);